thays42/poc-shiny-adminstats/README.md

 ### Application Interface

+- **Navigation Bar**: Features the application title "tool" and a "Usage" menu for accessing reports
+- **Sample Size Slider**: Controls the number of random samples (1 to 10,000, default 1,000)
-- **Generate Histogram Button**: Creates a new histogram with 1000 random normal values
+- **Generate Histogram Button**: Creates a new histogram with the selected number of random normal values
-- **Show Event Report Button**: Opens a modal displaying event statistics from the database
+- **Usage Menu**: Click to open a modal displaying event statistics from the database
-- **Histogram Display**: Shows the generated histogram in the main panel
+- **Histogram Display**: Shows the generated histogram in the main panel with dynamic title showing sample size
+- **Responsive Layout**: Controls are arranged below the plot for optimal viewing on different screen sizes

 ### Database